jordanadrianoo/Command-Line-Notes/Vim/README.md

 ## Installing Vim

-To install vim, we must use the console command.
+To install vim, we must use the console command-

 ```
 sudo apt-get vim